Who’s in control? Changes of control to a licensed entity and your obligations

 Notifying ASIC of a change of control

-If you become aware of a “change in control” of your AFSL holder or your Australian credit licensee, it is a condition of your licence that you must, within 10 business days, lodge with ASIC particulars of the change that has occurred.
+If you become aware of a “change in control” of your AFSL holder or your credit licensee, it is a condition of your licence that you must lodge with ASIC particulars of the change that has occurred.

-For an AFSL holder, the notice must be a prescribed form.
+For an AFSL holder, the notice must be in the prescribed form.
 The Form FS20 is the prescribed form for notifying ASIC of these changes.

 - identify the licensee;

 - identify who, if anyone, has lost control and the date of this change;

 - identify who, if anyone, has gained control and the date of this change.

 What can ASIC do following notification of a change of control?

 There is no need to obtain ASIC’s approval to a change of control – either before or after it occurs.